letto4135/CS420Project/readme.md

 Task 1 - Due 10/28 - Create the object models that will be used for the events

+Task 2 - Due 11/04 -
+Work on Hostess/Host service
+Publish: Reservation taken event - taken when a customer comes in Seated Table event - they filled a reservation
+Consume: Table ready event - be able to add it to the open tables data, fill a reservation Work on Waiter/Waitress service
+Consume: Table ready event
+Publish: Order taken

 -----------------------
 Requirements
 -----------------------